filecoin-project/devgrants/open-grant-proposals/IPFSpace.md

 DataSharing:
-User can add CC and metadata for each data and join data-share-pool
 -	Authentication of user licenses / licensed agreement
 -	File metadata can be customized and edited
 -	Like coin account binding
 -	Data calibration price
 -	Query the content of the sharing pool
--	Pay with Like
+-	Pay the data with Like Coin

 DataQuery:
-Will provide a set of API for data query

 - Api for User client to search self data with metadata
 - Api for Public data searched by User client and other search platform